jhuckaby/pixl-server-web/README.md

 The content body can be a string, a [Buffer](https://nodejs.org/api/buffer.html) object, or a [readable stream](https://nodejs.org/api/stream.html#class-streamreadable).

+Note that you can omit the status text and just return a code, e.g. `"200"`, and the web server will fill in the text.

 ### Custom Response

 The second type of response is to send content directly to the underlying Node.js server by yourself, using `args.response` (see below).
 If you do this, you can pass `true` to the callback function, indicating to the web server that you "handled" the response, and it shouldn't do anything else.
 Example: